My Day in Court

 We were locked in a debate over a victimless crime regarding a few pieces of wood discarded on my neighbor's yard.

 This was not OJ or Ted Bundy.
 No damage.
 No bloodshed.
+No victim.
 No one had even complained about the trash so it clearly wasn't bothering anyone.
 Was it possible someone in this room was guilty of blowing this situation out of proportion?
 Why ask for a continuance over a pile of wood that no one cared about?

-I looked around for Ms. MDL to ask why she needed more evidence on a no-brainer case like this.
-Let's wrap it up!
 That's when I noticed for the first time all day, Ms. MDL was nowhere in sight.
 I assumed it was not a coincidence; she was probably mad she had not gotten her way when she asked the Judge for a continuance.
-Why bother sticking around to give me the satisfaction of seeing her discomfort?

 As I thought of her, it occurred to me that maybe there was another reason I had been kept waiting.
 Maybe during the past hour Ms. MDL or someone else had been on the computer looking at city property records to determine if I was telling the truth or not.

 Now I was angry.
 I could not believe Ms. MDL actually had the nerve to ask the judge for permission to drag me back into court a second time without even giving a chance to speak my case while I was here!
 Ms. MDL seemed willing to do anything to squeeze me.
-As if I hadn't waited in this courtroom long enough already, she wanted to put me through this ringer all over again!

 Judge Han noticed I was deep in thought.
 She said for the second time that she had ruled against the request for a continuance.
 But then she added another bombshell.
 She said that even though she was dismissing my case, the City of Houston could reopen this case any time it wished.

 That was the capper.
 I smiled to myself.
 Mind you, it wasn't a happy smile, but rather a twisted, ironic smile at the absurdity of the situation.
 This was beyond bizarre.
-Was Judge Han afraid I would think I had won or something?
-Be sure to twist him as much as possible.

 She knew and I knew the chances of the City of Houston ever re-opening this stupid little case were slim and none.
 But of course it was her duty to point it out.